TheCocoaProject/cordova-plugin-nativestorage/README.md

   - SharedPreferences
 * iOS
   - NSUserDefaults
+* Browser (only for testing)
+ - JSON in combination with localStorage

 ##<a name="defaults"></a>Defaults
 If the requested value for a giving response is not found a default value will be returned.